aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-document/insert-and-append-documents/_index.md

 title: Insert and Append Documents in Java
 articleTitle: Insert and Append Documents
 linktitle: Insert and Append Documents
-description: "Combine documents into one: insert or append a document into a new or existing one using find and replace, merge field, bookmark, or simply at the document end."
+description: "Combine documents into one: insert or append a document into a new or existing one using find and replace, merge field, bookmark, or simply at the document end using Java."
 type: docs
 weight: 70
 url: /java/insert-and-append-documents/